 - Stabilization Assistance Review: In early 2018, Department of State, USAID, and Department of Defense approved the Stabilization Assistance Review (SAR) as a new framework to best leverage our diplomatic engagement, defense, and foreign assistance to stabilize conflict-affected areas.
 The SAR captures lessons learned from previous stabilization contexts and details a framework to optimize interagency efforts.

-- Northern Triangle and Mexico Country Conditions and the Highest And Lowest Municipalities: Country conditions drawing on reported data from the governments of Mexico, Guatemala, Honduras, and El Salvador.
-Northern Triangle and Mexico Interactive Dashboard»
+- [4 MB] and the [1 MB]: Country conditions drawing on reported data from the governments of Mexico, Guatemala, Honduras, and El Salvador.

-- A Pathway to Defections: An Assessment Framework for Processing Defectors and Disengaged Fighters: This report is the culmination of a joint project between the Bureau of Conflict and Stabilization Operations in the U.S. Department of State and the UK Foreign and Commonwealth Office’s Stabilisation Unit.
+- [787 KB] This report is the culmination of a joint project between the Bureau of Conflict and Stabilization Operations in the U.S. Department of State and the UK Foreign and Commonwealth Office’s Stabilisation Unit.
 Its purpose is to provide planners and practitioners with an analytical and evidence-based framework for building an effective and sustainable defections plan.
 The report presents optimal conditions for encouraging disengagement but emphasizes that not all elements will be present in a given context and that the defections pathway is not linear or static in any way.
 Nevertheless, there are good reasons for taking calculated steps to encourage voluntary defections even when conditions are not optimal.
 Successful defection programs depend on several critical enablers: detailed analysis for understanding fighters’ incentives and motivations, lines of communication and political offers built on the analytical and contextual findings, and a defection ‘pathway’.
 The report highlights several critical factors in the analysis—key actors, structural capacities and programmatic provisions, as outlined below—and provides guidance to planners and practitioners for implementing the defection plan.